The Top 8 Tourist Destinations in China: A Journey Through History, Culture, and Natural Wonders.

 In Image: Army of Terracotta

-In Shaanxi Province, the Terracotta Army was discovered in 1974 and is regarded as one of the most important archaeological discoveries of the 20th century.
-The first Chinese emperor, Qin Shi Huang, was buried with these life-size terracotta figurines more than 2,200 years ago as a means of guarding him in the afterlife.
-The army is made up of thousands of soldiers, horses, chariots, and even musicians and acrobats.
-Each member of the army is painstakingly made with a distinct face and expression, demonstrating the exceptional level of creativity and workmanship of the era.
+The Terracotta Army was discovered in 1974 in Shaanxi Province and is considered one of the most significant archaeological finds of the 20th century.
+These life-size terracotta figurines were buried with the first Chinese emperor Qin Shi Huang more than 2,200 years ago to guard him in the afterlife.
+The army consists of thousands of soldiers, horses, chariots, and even musicians and acrobats.
+Each army soldier is painstakingly made, complete with a unique face and expression, showing the exceptional creativity and craftsmanship of the era.

-The ambition and quest for immortality of Emperor Qin Shi Huang are powerfully embodied in the Terracotta Army.
-Estimates place the project’s size at an astounding 700,000 people, mostly engaged in building the emperor’s massive tomb and army.
-Though much of the paint has faded over time, the troops were previously painted in vivid colors, armed with actual weapons, and arrayed in combat formation.
-The remarkable attention to detail in every figure, including differences in their hairdo, dress, and facial traits, suggests that the army was based on actual men from the emperor’s armies.
+The Terracotta Army very effectively embodies the ambition and quest for immortality of Emperor Qin Shi Huang.
+Estimates place the number for the project at a staggering 700,000 people, most working to build the emperor’s enormous tomb and army.
+Most of it has faded over the years, but the troops once were painted in bright colors, bearing actual weapons, in battle formation.
+This extreme attention to detail for each figure, from the hairdo, dress and facial features, suggests that the army was based on real men from the emperor’s armies.

-Presently, the Terracotta Army is a UNESCO World Heritage Site that welcomes millions of tourists every year.
-In addition to a museum that offers background information on the discovery, the history of the Qin Dynasty, and the importance of the tomb, the site has many trenches where the army is on exhibit.
-A trip to the Terracotta Army offers the chance to engage with a significant period in Chinese history—the unification of the nation under a single emperor—in addition to taking in the magnificence of ancient Chinese art and architecture.
+Today, the Terracotta Army is a UNESCO World Heritage Site that attracts millions of visitors each year.
+There is a museum, too, that provides context for the discovery, the history of the Qin Dynasty and the significance of the tomb, in addition to many trenches where the army is on display.
+A visit to the Terracotta Army also allows one to engage with an important chapter in Chinese history: the unification of the country under the individual emperor (tours of the site are often paired with visits to the Emperor Qin’s mausoleum) — and also behold the splendor of ancient Chinese art and architecture.

 Location: The Guangxi Zhuang Autonomous Region.